 This recipe goes out to the hermetically sealed silken tofu that’s been living in my pantry for a year.
 It’s dutifully sat on the shelf ready for action.
-There’s a number of vegan silken tofu recipes that this bad boy could have been used in (creamy polenta, cheesy grits, Greek spinach pie, etc), but it was time to think of something new.
+There’s a number of UVK silken tofu recipes that this bad boy could have been used in (creamy polenta, cheesy grits, Greek spinach pie, etc), but instead, I put together this delightful recipe for vegan mushroom tofu enchiladas.

 This vegan tofu enchiladas recipe has a creamy white sauce with lite coconut milk and canned green chiles.
 Inside the tortilla, you’ll find a vegan enchilada filling with crumbled silken tofu, sliced mushrooms, sweet corn, tomato, and loads of fresh cilantro.
 It’s flavorful, savory and delicious.